Navigating the Grief Economy with a Ghost in the Heart

 What happens when we refuse to let go?
-Exploring the ethics and emotions of digital resurrections.
+Exploring the ethics and emotions of digital resurrections in the age of generative haunting.

 The Digital Séance#